Chocolate Pumpkin Seeds

 Pumpkin seed seasoning

 To a large bowl, add boiled pumpkin seeds, melted butter, sugar free maple syrup, Cacao bliss or cocoa powder, cinnamon and 1/4 teaspoon salt.
 Mix until seeds are evenly coated.
-NOTE: If you are using unsweetened cocoa powder, you may need to add additional maple syrup.
+NOTE: If you are using unsweetened cocoa powder, add extra maple syrup to balance the bitterness.

 Spread and bake

 Evenly spread out coated pumpkin seeds onto a parchment or foil lined baking tray.
-Make sure you don't have the seeds too close to each other to allow for evening roasting.
-If the pumpkin seeds are layers or too many are touching, you will steam the seeds and they won't be crunchy.
-Bake at 400 degrees for for 10-12 minutes.
+Make sure you don’t have the seeds too close to each other to allow for even roasting.
+If the pumpkin seeds are layered or too many are touching, you will steam the seeds and they won’t be crunchy.
+Bake at 400 degrees for 10-12 minutes.
 Remove from oven and let roasted pumpkin seeds cool before snacking.